JoshTickles/PowerShell/FMS_LE_Cert/README.md

 * Only supports newer OS (only tested on Windows Server 2019).
 * Only tested on FileMaker Server 18.
 * Installs all dependencies for you.
+* You must follow standard pre-reqs for a LE cert (pubish DNS records / server to internet)

 ## Installation